-Zero clients offer an alternative to thin clients for hosting virtual desktops, and the market for zero-client hardware is growing.
+Zero clients offer an alternative to thin clients for hosting virtual desktops, and the market for zero-client

 A full range of different zero-client products are out there.
 The list here is nowhere near an exhaustive list, just an illustration of a few options to get you started.